-The Ko`olaupoko Hawaiian Civic Club was first established in August, 1937, by a group of kamaʻāina residents of the Kane`ohe area.
+The Koʻolaupoko Hawaiian Civic Club was first established in August, 1937, by a group of kamaʻāina residents of the Kāneʻohe area.
 It became chartered with the State Association of Hawaiian Civic Clubs at the Association’s first annual convention in 1959.

 Today, the Civic Club continues its effort to support the culture and heritage of Native Hawaiians through its educational and service programs, community outreach, and participation in the Association of Hawaiian Civic Clubs.

-Besides monthly meetings and other activities, club members take time to malama – care for – Kawa`ewa`e Heiau in Kane`ohe and Kukuianiani Heiau in Waikane.
+In addition to monthly meetings and activities, club members take time to mālama – care for – Mauna ʻAla (Royal Mausoleum), the Lunalio crypt at Kawaihaʻo Church, Haiku Valley, Kawaʻewaʻe Heiau in Kāneʻohe, and Kukuianiani Heiau in Waikane.